PROS / The LUX/GEO has geofencing.

 While it’s more affordable than many of the products in our thermostat review, the cheap construction and dated interface are noticeably inferior.
 The whole look and design feels dated, with its old-fashioned block-letter interface and oversize retro dial.

 This smart thermostat was relatively easy to install and worked well once we had it up and running.
 It requires the Common C wire, or if your system doesn't include a C wire, the two AAA batteries included in the package.
 It took longer than average to install the thermostat and connect it to the network, but once it was up and running, it did an effective job regulating temperature.
 To install the device, you simply mount the base plate on the wall and hook up the HVAC wires as the instructions direct.
 It can be mounted horizontally or vertically to best accommodate the space it occupies.
 Once it is hooked up, you can download the app and program your heating and cooling preferences.
 The app is straightforward and easy to use, and you can access it from anywhere on a smartphone or laptop.
 The app's interface is more modern than the thermostat’s physical interface but still lacks panache.

 While it's not the most attractive thermostat, it performs well overall and can help you streamline temperature control in your home.
-The thermostat doesn’t integrate with smart home systems, so you can’t use it to turn on lights or open the garage door as you approach home.
+The thermostat doesn’t integrate with many smart home systems, but it does work with Amazon's Alexa service.
+This means you can adjust the temperature using simple voice commands.
+However, you can’t use the GEO to turn on lights or open the garage door as you approach home.
 For most people, this is a small inconvenience, but as smart technology becomes more integral to our lives, it could become an issue later on.